About My Reading Notes

 - the table of contents is populated using a Sublime Text plugin for longer notes (and enclosed in and HTML

 <details>tag to collapse it)

 - chapter dividers, with a summary section for each

 - a section for bibliography and new words to track the most important or interesting books referenced as well as the definition of any new words I come across in the text (as of 2022-06 my bibliography consists of a simple query like

-Since moving my reading note markdown files to Obsidian I have started engaging with them much more deeply than before by linking related ideas across books.
+Since moving my reading note markdown files to Obsidian in 2020-2021 I have been able to engage with them much more deeply than before by linking related ideas across books.
 I have also revisited notes more frequently and added to them as I read more related topics.
 This is still new to me and I'm excited to see how these connections organically emerge over time.

 To publish my notes from Obsidian to my website, this script grabs each markdown file, converts it HTML, inserts the HTML in a template, and saves a copy of both the markdown and HTML to Github as a backup and to publish.